 - A statement made under penalty of perjury that the information provided is accurate and the notifying party is authorized to make the complaint on behalf of the copyright owner.

 We suggest that you consult your legal advisor before filing a Notification of Claimed Infringement (DMCA Removal).
 Please note that you may be liable for damages if you make a false claim of copyright infringement.
 Section 512(f) of the Copyright Act provides that any person who knowingly materially misrepresents that material as infringing may be subject to liability.

 Once Proper Bona Fide Infringement Notification is Received by the Designated Agent:

-It is Company’s policy:
+It is the company’s policy:

 - to remove or disable access to the infringing material;

 - to notify the content provider, member, or user, that it has removed or disabled access to the material; and

 - that repeat offenders will have the infringing material removed from the system and that the Company will terminate such content provider’s, member’s, or user’s access to the service.

 Please fill out the Contact Us form for DMC with DMCA Removal as the subject, or contact the Designated Agent to Receive Notification of Claimed Infringement for the Company at: